 Hop Aboard for Authentic Greek Food – The Big Greek Bus

-If your taste is of authentic chicken or pork gyros (succulent slices of meat on a skewer, not resembling those elephant legs of kebabs in the slightest) then walk through the back doors of the bus and place your order.
-Tony, the owner and chef gets through around 35 kilos of chicken and pork on a busy sunny weekend, and has been known to run out.
-His supplier is an authentic Greek source in London and so once it’s gone…you’ll have to wait until next week!
+If you love authentic chicken or pork gyros -succulent slices of meat on a skewer – then walk through the back doors of the bus and place your order.
+Bernadette, Emma and Hannah, the family owners, get through around 35 kilos of chicken and pork on a busy sunny weekend.
+They’ve been known to run out.
+Their supplier is an authentic Greek source in London and so once it’s gone…you’ll have to wait until next week!

 Fresh Food and child friendly

 Hannah: “The Goods Yard is a great space.
 There are tables out and people can sit and eat all different types of street food that the traders are serving.
 There’s a great line-up of sporting events and entertainment on the Big Screen for summer 2021.
 I think people are really looking forward to getting out.
 It’s safe because we do table service.
 We’ll bring the food to you.
 You can enjoy the atmosphere, be outside and have someone else cook the food!

 “It makes sense for me to be there for the first year of trading in the Little Greek Bus.
 I’ll be close to family if I need anything.
 But, I’ll also be able to be on my own and run things my way.
 Then, the food fairs, weddings and festivals will beckon and I’ll be out on the road!”